catterer/chesshub/README.md

 1. **Security.** I assume that authorization has already happened, and we can trust all the queries within the system.
 I also disregard any potential DoS attacks and the like.
 If required, access control can easily be implemented with a stateless gateway responsible for authorization and rate limits.
 2. **Protocol & RPC.** I chose to use gRPC; it is by no means a hard requirement.
 I'm just more familiar with it, and schema makes it easier to describe API.
 3. **DB.** The design described below requires the DB to support horizontal scalability, K8s integration, and subscriptions to stored object modifications.
 MongoDB satisfies those, so I decided to go with it.
 There are probably more suitable DBs, and for a real application, I would spend more time comparing them (one thing that comes to mind is stored procedure support, which would allow me to integrate the whole chess engine into the DB and get rid of ChessEngine ReplicaSet).
-Another thing I didn't check is if Mongo has timers which we could use for timed games.
+Another thing I didn't check is if Mongo has timers which I could use for timed games.

 ## Definitions